luapower/sock/sock.md

 Repeat recv until `len` bytes are received.
 Partial reads are signaled with `nil, err, readlen`.

+### `tcp:recvall() -> buf,len | nil,err,buf,len`

+Receive until closed into an accumulating buffer.
+If an error occurs before the socket is closed, the partial buffer and length is returned after it.

 ### `udp:sendto(host, port, s|buf, [maxlen], [expires], [flags], [af]) -> len`